 Certification

-Whilst most diamond reports or certificates that you will see use the same terminology, the standards to which each laboratory grades can vary and the difference between the most highly regarded reports and lesser reports can in our experience be as much as two grades.
-If we offer a diamond for sale with a certificate it will usually be from the GIA (Gemological Institute of America), HRD (Hoge Raad voor Diamant) or IGI (International Gemmological Institute).
-As non of these laboratories have a base in the UK if you would like a report to be issued on any of our non certificated diamonds we will usually use AnchorCert based in the Birmingham Assay office and this will be charged at the cost price of the certificate (usually around £40.00 -£60.00 dependant on the size of the diamond).
+While most diamond reports or certificates that you will see use the same terminology, the standards to which each laboratory grades can vary and the difference between the most highly regarded reports and lesser reports can in our experience be as much as two grades.
+Most of the diamonds we sell are supplied with an independent grading report from the GIA (Gemological Institute of America), although occasionally they may be from HRD (Hoge Raad voor Diamant) or IGI (International Gemmological Institute).
+GIA reports are generally the most highly regarded in the industry which is why we tend to opt for them.

 Confidence